ObolNetwork/obol-docs/docs/learn/charon/charon-cli-reference.md

 Flags:
   -h, --help                           Help for validator
       --load-test-duration duration    Time to keep running the load tests in seconds.
 For each second a new continuous ping instance is spawned. (default 5s)
-      --output-toml string             File path to which output can be written in TOML format.
+      --output-json string             File path to which output can be written in JSON format.
       --quiet                          Do not print test results to stdout.
       --test-cases strings             List of comma separated names of tests to be exeucted.
-Available tests are: [pingMeasure pingLoad ping]
+Available tests are: [Ping PingMeasure PingLoad]
-      --timeout duration               Execution timeout for all tests. (default 5m0s) --validator-api-address string   Listening address (ip and port) for validator-facing traffic proxying the beacon-node API. (default "127.0.0.1:3600")
+      --timeout duration               Execution timeout for all tests. (default 1h0m0s) --validator-api-address string   Listening address (ip and port) for validator-facing traffic proxying the beacon-node API. (default "127.0.0.1:3600")
 ```